joel-becker/joel-becker.github.io/content/personal/types-of-friends.md

 ---
-title: "Some new types of friends I'd like to make"
+title: "Some types of friends I'd like to make"
 date: 2024-01-14
-lastMod: 2024-01-14
+lastMod: 2024-01-18
 ---

 1. Friend that complements existing hobbies.